 6 – Ken Proxmire

 Investments are tricky.
-Ken chose to invest his prize – $1 million – in a car business.
+Ken chose to invest his prize – $1 million – in the car business.
 Needless to say, Ken lost it all.
 The car business declared bankruptcy in just five years.

 5 – Evelyn Adams